-GABRIELLE ZEVIN is an internationally best-selling and critically acclaimed author, whose books have been translated into thirty-eight languages.
+GABRIELLE ZEVIN is a New York Times best-selling novelist whose books have been translated into thirty-nine languages.

 She is the screenwriter of Conversations with Other Women (Helena Bonham Carter) for which she received an Independent Spirit Award Nomination for Best First Screenplay.
-She has occasionally written criticism for the New York Times Book Review and NPR’s All Things Considered, and she began her writing career at age fourteen as a music critic for the Fort Lauderdale Sun-Sentinel.
-Her Modern Love column was recently read by Sandra Oh for the Modern Love podcast.
+She has occasionally written criticism for the New York Times Book Review and NPR’s All Things Considered, and she began her writing career, at age fourteen, as a music critic for the Fort Lauderdale Sun-Sentinel.
+Zevin is a graduate of Harvard University.
+She lives in Los Angeles.